unyt-org/uix/docs/manual/01 Getting Started.md

 ### Running UIX apps locally

 Per default, UIX apps run on `http://localhost:80`.
+If port 80 is already in use, UIX automatically finds a free port.

-You can specify a custom port with the `--port` argument if this port is not available on your system or if you want to run multiple UIX simultaneously.
+You can also specify a custom port with the `--port` argument if this port is not available on your system or if you want to run multiple UIX simultaneously.

 > [!WARNING]